Skip to main content

 In the dynamic world of education technology, where innovation and progress continue to shape the classroom experience, it’s crucial to spotlight the remarkable women who are driving change and breaking down barriers in a traditionally male-dominated field.
 While women have long been the backbone of education, their voices and contributions in the realm of EdTech have often been overlooked.

-In this blog post, we celebrate and draw inspiration from 30 visionary women (in random order!) who have not only embraced the digital revolution but have also emerged as trailblazers in steering the course of technology implementation in classrooms.
+In this blog post, we celebrate and draw inspiration from 40 visionary women (in random order!) who have not only embraced the digital revolution but have also emerged as trailblazers in steering the course of technology implementation in classrooms and beyond.
 This article is also an invitation to learn from their experiences, amplifying the voices of women who are making waves in the evolving world of EdTech.
 Each of these women has their ultimate edtech tip for you.
 Make sure to read all the way through as you will get inspired and take their insights into your classroom practice.

 1. Beth Evans-Lewis